South Africa Visa

 You're done!
 Now you just have to wait for the Embassy to process your South Africa visa.
 They will contact you via email when your visa is approved.

-A single entry visa means you can only enter and exit the country once.
-Whereas a multiple entry visa allows you to enter and exit the country more than once.
+A single-entry visa means you can only enter and exit the country once.
+In contrast, a multiple-entry visa allows you to enter and exit the country more than once.

 No, you can't.
-If you do not use your e-Visa, you forfeit your fees.
+You forfeit your fees if you do not use your South Africa e-Visa.
 To my recollection, all visas have a no-refund policy, which means that if you receive your visa and don't use it, you can't ask for your visa fees back.
-The same goes for when you submit your application, and you want to cancel your visa.
+The same goes for when you submit your application and you want to cancel your visa.
 Once you submit your application, you can't get your money back.

 Each country has different entry rules into South Africa.
 Therefore, the validity of an e-visa to South Africa varies by type and country.
 Validity periods are stated when they issue the e-visa.